Privacy of Dependent Users Against Statistical Matching: Impact of Dependency on Privacy Using Anonymization

-Thus, we have proved that if $m=n^{\frac{2}{s}+\alpha}$, there exists an algorithm for the adversary to successfully recover all the members of group $1$.
-Remember, the adversary identifies the members of group $1$ independent of the structure of the subgraph.
+Thus, we have proved that if $m=cn^{\frac{2}{s(r-1)}+\alpha}$, there exists an algorithm for the adversary to successfully recover user $1$.
+Remember, the adversary identifies the members of Group $1$ independent of the structure of the subgraph. \end{proof}}